tiago-rorke/wandering-gaze/assembly_and_usage.md

 # Troubleshooting
 - If the red light doesn't come on, or is on and doesn't turn off, please shut down the system, unplug the usb cables from the viewfinder, wait a few seconds, plug them back in and turn it back on again.
 - If the red light is blinking, or doesn't stop blinking after powering on the PC, please unplug the usb cable from the viewfinder (the one closest to front/eyepiece side of the viewfinder), wait a few seconds, and plug it back in.
-If it is still blinking after 15s or so, try powering the PC off and on again.
+If it is still blinking after 15s or so, do the same with the usb connection to the machine.
+If it is still blinking, try powering the PC off and on again.